 Beautiful, but it’s just a meadow, right?

-This diverse ecosystem is a G20 habitat — that means there are fewer than 20 spots like it in the entire world.
+This diverse ecosystem is a G2 habitat, meaning there are very few sites like it across the globe!

 The panne is home to wildflowers and grasses, many of which don’t grow anywhere else.
-You’ll spot creatures like Wilson’s snipe or western choris frog.
+You’ll spot creatures like Wilson’s snipe or western chorus frog.

 And did we mention the wildflowers.